ad-freiburg/wiki-entity-linker/README.md

     chmod a+rw -R <data_directory> evaluation-results/ benchmarks/ wikidata-types/

 All the following commands should be run inside the docker container.
+If you want to use the system without docker, follow the instructions in [Setup without Docker](https://github.com/ad-freiburg/elevant/wiki/Setup-Without-Docker) before continuing with the next section.

 ## Get the Data